Sharon Rita (Provost) Mickel

 In addition to her parents. she was predeceased by her first husband, Lloyd Idwall Jones and her second husband, Robert Charles Mickel, brother-in-law, Pepper Stark and special friend, William Myzak.

-Left to cherish her memory are two sisters: Patricia Provost, and Ann Stark Nichols (Dan) of Whitehall; three children: Melissa Cadarette (Daniel) Queensbury NY, Audrey Mickel Brown (Tim Smith) Plattsburgh, NY, Adam Mickel (Jennifer Canales ) Rutland VT; twelve grandchildren: Heather, Robert, and Benjamin Engwer, Joshua Pond, Desiree Nelson, Brandon and Drew Brown, Alexandria and Sydney Mickel, Elizabeth Gosselin, Jakob and Austin Canales; five great-grandchildren; a cousin, Paula (Ames) Walker, Estero, FL; two nephews: Stephen and Jonathon Stark of Whitehall; and her beloved cat, Ciara.
+Left to cherish her memory are two sisters: Patricia Provost, and Ann Stark Nichols (Dan) of Whitehall; three children: Melissa Cadarette (Daniel) Queensbury NY, Audrey Mickel Brown (Tim Smith) Plattsburgh, NY, Adam Mickel (Jennifer Canales ) Rutland VT; twelve grandchildren: Heather, Robert, and Benjamin Engwer, Joshua Pond, Desiree Nelson, Brandon and Drew Brown, Alexandria and Sydney Mickel, Elizabeth Gosselin, Jakob and Austin Canales; five great-grandchildren; a cousins: Paula (Ames) Walker, FL, Michael Martin (Trini), Whitehall, Mary Martin (Lloyd), Saratoga Springs; two nephews: Stephen and Jonathon Stark of Whitehall; and her beloved cat, Ciara.

-The family wishes to extend a special heartfelt thanks to the staff at The Slate Valley Center in Granville NY for their special love and attention given to our mom.
+The family wishes to extend a special heartfelt thanks to the staff at The Slate Valley Center in Granville, NY and Brandii Baker, NP, from Optum Healthcare.
+And for their special love and attention given to our mom, from Ruth Fish, NP, Glens Falls Hospital Alzheimer Center of Excellence and to Dr. Ellen Cosgrove from HHHN.

 In lieu of flowers contributions may be made in memory of Sharon, c/o Purrs and Paws Cat Shelter, PO Box 4197, Queensbury, NY 12804 or to The Our Lady of Hope Roman Catholic Church in Whitehall, NY with a memo to help with the roofing repairs.